 Two of the affected sites are Interfax and Fontanka.ru.

 If Bad Rabbit infects your computer, it attempts to spread across the network using a list of usernames and passwords buried inside the malware.
-These credentials include passwords straight out of a worst passwords list
+Further, these credentials include passwords straight out of the worst passwords list.

 Meanwhile, US officials said they had “received multiple reports of Bad Rabbit ransomware infections in many countries around the world”.